2016 International Center Summer Orientation

 This workshop is designed to help new international students raise their awareness about sexual misconduct issues in the U.S. from a cross cultural perspective.

 This workshop will 1) offer you an insight into the essential and budget-friendly places to shop in Ann Arbor for furniture and groceries, 2) give you tools to save on textbook fees, 3 teach you how to prepare your wardrobe for winter and, 4) introduce you to Michigan’s sales tax, returns, warranties and tipping.
 Most importantly, we'd also provide you with our very own insider’s tips on how/where/what to shop for in Ann Arbor.

 Social Security Number Application or Letter of Ineligibility

-Representatives from the Ann Arbor Social Security office will help international students and scholars apply for a social security number and card or for a “letter of ineligibility”.
+Representatives from the Ann Arbor Social Security office will help international students, scholars, and their dependents who are affiliated with U-M apply for a social security number and card or for a “letter of ineligibility”.
 Please arrive at the time specified.

 Applying for a Social Security Number and Card lists the documents you must bring to the session.
 There are different requirements for the social security number application and for the application for the letter of ineligibly.
 Please read the information that applies to you several days in advance so that you will have time to gather or prepare the documents you will need.

 If you plan to take the Driver's License Written Test, read What to Bring to the On-Campus Michigan Driver's License Written Test for information about the documents you should bring to the test.

 This workshop is co-sponsored by the Social Security Administration.

 Things to do in Ann Arbor